odinuv/web/articles/html/index.md

 * TOC
 {:toc}

-If you read the [previous article](/articles/web/), you should know what web applications are and that they are created using the HTML language.
+If you have read the [previous article](/articles/web/), you should know what web applications are and that they are created using the HTML language.
 In this article I'm going to concentrate more on what HTML is and what is important in it.

 ## HTML essentials
 A web page must be created using HTML (Hyper Text Markup Language) as that is the language which is understood by [Web Browsers](/articles/web/#www-service).
-**HyperText** is a document which has links to other parts of the same document or other documents.
+A **HyperText** is a document which has links to other parts of the same document or other documents.
 Although this may seem normal now, it was quite a revolutionary idea, because until HyperText's invention, text documents were read in a linear fashion.